subhaintdead/my-first-steps/README.md

 **Joke generator**: made a joke generator with the help of icanhazdadjoke.com API. fresh jokes. 🦭

-**Image to text converter**: make one, with the help of tutorials. worked. it's web based as well.
+**Image to text converter**: made one, with the help of tutorials. worked. it's web based as well.